spacebarchat/docs/docs/faq.md

     No. Discord servers, as in the bare-metal running the service, are completely inaccessible to people, outside of course the Discord.com service provided.
 It is impossible for us to use their infrastructure.
-Fosscord is hosted entirely by you, the instance owner (or whoever is the owner of your instance).
+Fosscord instances are hosted entirely by their owner(s).

     If you mean Discord 'server' as in a *guild*, also no. Fosscord is not a proxy for Discord guilds.
-Fosscord does not create Discord.com accounts, or ask for your own, at any time (outside of a Discord.com account connection for your Fosscord user, which is still not us asking for your credentials).
-    If Fosscord was to try this, Discord's automated spam filters would surely block your instance.
+Fosscord does not create Discord.com accounts or ask for your own at any time (outside of OAuth features provided by the instance such as account connections or 'login with' buttons) If Fosscord was to try this, Discord's automated spam filters would surely block your instance, and ban any offending accounts.

     Lastly, you can simply view [our codebase](https://github.com/fosscord/fosscord-server).
     A simple proxy would not need to be this complex or large.